mrhm-dev/full-stack-army/resources/lecture-103/README.md

 Token-Based Authentication Pros:

-1. Stateless: Token are self-contained and do not require the serve to store session state.
+1. Stateless: Tokens are self-contained and do not require the serve to store session state.
 This simplifies server-side management and allows for easy scalability.
 2. Scalability: Token-based authentication is highly scalable since the server does not need to track and manage sessions for each client.
-3. Cross-Domain: Tokens can be easily used for authentication across different domain or services.
+3. Cross-Domain: Tokens can be easily used for authentication across different domains or services.
 4. Mobile-Friendly: Tokens are well-suited for mobile applications and APIs because they can be stored on the client side (e.g., in local storage or mobile app storage).
 5. Fine-Grained Control: Tokens can carry additional information (claims) about the user, such as roles or permissions, allowing for fine-grained access control.